top of page

 Mini Bio

 Josie K. Vano (they/she) is disabled queer artist, educator, accessibility advocate, and Expressive Arts Therapist-in-Training who believes in the deeply transformative power of storytelling.
 Their research focuses on access equity in the arts and the impact of creating inclusive spaces for artistic expression.
 Josie has received international recognition for their work examining trends in disability inclusion, emphasizing the importance of education and empathy.
-She works to destigmatize mental health through peer support and community engagement at NAMI Lake County OH, where she uses creative arts activities with young teens to foster connection and teach coping skills for daily life.
+She puts this work into practice in communities across Northeast Ohio, teaching theatre and other creative arts to youth and adults with diverse needs.

 • LinkedIn